Our K-6 ACE Classes

 Grow From Beginner Coders to Creative Builders that Understand the Building Blocks to Coding Language.

+As students progress, they begin to understand the core ideas behind programming such as instructions, patterns, loops, and logical decisions.
 Each project introduces new ideas while giving students time to experiment and improve their creations.
 By building their own games and projects, students naturally develop the confidence to think creatively and solve problems independently.

 For students who develop a deeper interest in coding, Ace Academy also offers an advanced programming and coding class, where older students can continue learning real programming languages such as Python.